 Qashqai Weavers, Spirited Nomads

-By Jan David Winitz, President & founder
+By Jan David Winitz, President & Founder

 Just as the first rays of the morning sun appear over the mountaintop, a lone figure standing on a rise overlooking the valley below slowly raises a long trumpet-like instrument to his lips.
 As the surnay player issues forth an extended, high-pitched blast, the encampment is instantaneously alive with activity.
 Simultaneously, the entire community pulls its tent stakes, and with a succession of loud thuds, what had been a city of black goat hair shelters disappears.